cisagov/ScubaGear/baselines/defender.md

                access from restricted apps and unwanted bluetooth applications prevents unauthorized disclosure by those programs.
 - _Last modified:_ June 2023
+- _Note:_
-- _Note:_ The custom policy referenced here is the same policy configured in MS.DEFENDER.4.1v1.
+  - The custom policy referenced here is the same policy configured in MS.DEFENDER.4.1v1.
+  - This action can only be included if at least one device has been onboarded to the agency tenant.
+Otherwise, the option to block restricted apps will not be available.

 ### Resources